 People who read the news and watch CNN can't help but wonder what the Greek Gods have in store for Athens.
 Will the city survive austerity?
 Will the economy collapse?
 And what happens in a worst case scenario?
 For those of us who come from 'stable' societies, what is going on in Athens seems scary.
 Oddly though, that has not stopped people from coming to Athens, either to see the ancient sites and museums and to shop, eat and drink or because they are on their way to the islands

 or are exploring the mainland.
 And those who have come have seen that despite all the financial problems, life goes on.

 The images of Athens as a city in flames as anarchists and heavily armoured policemen battle daily is a creation of the media.
 Yes for the average Athenian times are hard.
 They are being taxed heavily, pensions are being cut, and the number of unemployed grows as the country sits in a kind of limbo, not knowing if more help is on the way in the form of more loans and bailouts, or if they are going to go back to the drachma and work this out themselves.
 Is this a collapse of

 a society or the birthof something new and better?
 Could be both.

-I am assuming that in the area of tourism things will be better than last year when strikes disrupted people's travel plans.
+I am assuming that in the area of tourism, things will be better than two years ago when strikes disrupted people's travel plans.
+The summer of 2013 was very peaceful and things seem to be improving in Greece if we are to believe the media.
 I believe a new reality has set in and the unions have come to the realization that successful tourism is important to the future of Greece since it is the one thing that actually works and brings in money.
-I also have noticed that the major demonstrations have disappeared as people have realized that demonstrations just inconvencience and annoy
+I also have noticed that the major demonstrations have disappeared as people have realized that demonstrations just inconvenience and annoy

 their neighbors and guests and don't solve anything, and that they are going to have to work together to get out of this mess, so why